-Hiding in the Adelaide Hills is Australia’s oldest surviving German Village.
+Hiding in the Adelaide Hills, in South Australia is Australia’s oldest surviving German Village.

 I’ve been to Adelaide a handful of times and until now I had never even heard of this amazing place.
 So, of course, the moment I found out about it, my partner and I packed a bag and off we went to see it with our own eyes.
 In-fact most people don’t even know it exists.
 Unless you’re a local that is.

 Hahndorf was established and settled by Lutheran migrants in the early 1800’s and since then it has become Australia’s very own slice of European antiquity.

 Hahndorf really caters for both tourist and locals alike.
 If you like browsing through gift shops or enjoying a pint (or two) of German beer, or simply prefer to wander the old streets admiring historical and colonial buildings of the 19th-century, you won’t want to miss out on a day trip to Hahndorf when you next visit Adelaide.

 Now, if you’re a foodie (like me), then you will absolutely love it in Hahndorf, as it’s a foodie haven.

 I drive my partner mad when we travel, as food plays a huge part in my daily travel itinerary.
 Often, you will find us cafe and restaurant hoping, for sometimes up to an hour, until I find a menu I’m satisfied with.

 So, of course, the first thing we did when we arrived into Hahndorf was find a good feed in order to fuel us up for the sightseeing.
 And what better place to start than the German Arms Hotel.
 We ordered the Trio of German Wursts, which consisted of: Bratwhurst, Cransky and Weiswhurst Sausages with a side of purple sauerkraut, homemade potato salad, a giant pretzel and all topped off with homemade Bavarian mustard.
 It was delicious.